 Your largest selection for Madewell maternity jeans is always going to be right on Madewell.com

-Amazon now carries Madewell pieces (I’ve ordered a few Madewell things from Amazon) so if you have a gift card or something, this is a great option.
+Amazon now carries Madewell pieces (I’ve ordered a few Madewell things from Amazon).
+If you have an Amazon gift card or something, this is a great option.
 You don’t get the same discounts you might get at Madewell.com if you’re ordering on Amazon so it is worth comparing prices.

 If they’re in your budget these are a great pick for a comfortable, quality pair of maternity jeans.
-They’re going to be more comfortable and flattering than a similar pair from GAP and I like these better than maternity jeans I have or have tried at higher price points (James Jeans, Mother, and AG).
+They’re going to be more comfortable and flattering than a similar pair from GAP.
+I like these better than maternity jeans I have at higher price points (James Jeans, Mother, and AG).

 This is the most common wash/cut/fit of Madewell maternity jeans that I’ve seen but they also have a few other pairs.

 I just ordered these ones which I’m super excited about (I LOVE a non-skinny jean in my third trimester anyway and the light wash straight leg is very in right now).

 outfit details: Madewell maternity jeans // Yoins Trench Coat // Black Sandals // ribbed maternity tee // sunglasses // bag